 Types of Contents Coverage

-There are a few ways that your policy can cover the contents of your home.
-More specifically, there are a few ways that you can be paid for the contents of your home should you make a claim to the insurance company.
+There are a few ways that your homeowners insurance policy can cover the contents of your home.
+More specifically, there are a few ways that you can be paid for the contents of your home should you make a claim to the insurance carrier.

 It’s good to understand these options prior to needing them since it impacts how much the insurance company actually pays.
 Let’s take a closer look.